rajrao/mypublicnotes/PowerBi/PowerQuery/LoadingDataFromMicrosoftForms.md

   in
       TableData
   ```
-2. Invoke the function GetFormsData and replace "ENTER FORM ID HERE" with the formId you retrieved at the top of this document.
+2. Create another blank query.
+Add the following code to that query, which will invoke the function GetFormsData.
+Replace "ENTER FORM ID HERE" with the formId you retrieved at the top of this document.
+Repeat this step for every form that you have.

   ```
   // Invoked Function